-If you have failed to file your tax returns, under-reported your income, or knowingly claimed excess deductions, you may find yourself facing a criminal tax investigation.
-An IRS criminal investigation is a very serious matter, and criminal tax avoidance and tax fraud have the potential to result in a criminal indictment and incarceration.
-If you know or have reason to believe that you are the target of an IRS criminal investigation, your best option is to contact experienced legal counsel immediately.
+If you know or have reason to believe that you are the target of an Internal Revenue Service (IRS) criminal investigation, your best option is to contact experienced legal counsel immediately.
 Do not discuss your situation with IRS criminal investigators without legal advice.
 Legal counsel can make the difference between freedom and time spent in a federal penitentiary.

 Badges Of Fraud

 “Badges of Fraud” are behaviors and facts that suggest to the IRS that an individual or organization has engaged in tax fraud, tax evasion, or other criminal conduct.
 A non-exhaustive list of Badges of Fraud can be found here.

 The Criminal Investigation Process

 Typically, suspected tax crimes are investigated by the IRS Criminal Investigation Division (CID).
 These investigators, many of whom are CPAs or other financial experts, are federal agents trained in law enforcement techniques and tactics.

 CID agents are located in IRS field offices throughout the country, from which they conduct exhaustive tax fraud investigation before deciding whether to recommend your case for prosecution.
 Special agents will attempt to interview you, and often your family, friends and business associates as well, to gain information on which to base their recommendation.
 They will also intensively review your financial records in search of unexplained assets and other suggestions of fraud.